minseok127/HAP/README.md

   prorettype => 'text', proargtypes => 'text',
   prosrc => 'hap_encode' }
 ```

-Encoding is performed by calling the built-in function hap_encode().
-The example below represents encoding the *r_name* attribute of the *region* table in the *public* namespace.
-Each piece of information is separated by a dot (.).
 ```
 > SELECT hap_encode('public.region.r_name');
 ```
+The example above represents encoding the *r_name* attribute of the *region* table in the *public* namespace.
+Each piece of information is separated by a dot (.).
 This built-in function internally executes the following query.

 ```
 /* -------------
  * The encoding query